rossmann-engineering/Gateway/readme.md

 - active: Enables to usage of the Readorder
 - absolutethreshold: Defines the difference between the last sent value and the current value, before the value will be uploaded
 - relativethreshold: threshold in percent (choose between absolutetreshold).
 If the deviation between the last sent value and the current value exceeds the threshold, the value will be updated.
+- staticvalue: Mainly for Write orders.
+The Gateway will always send the static value to the Fieldbus device, regardless of the value from the MQTT-Broker

 <div id="modbuscommand"/>